m16p/chase-offer-monitor/README.md

 1. Unpack the code to a folder .../chase-offer-monitor

 2. Install the Node.js application by running `npm install` from the directory (Install node.js on your system first if you don't have it.)

 3. Rename config.yml.example to config.yml

-4. chase credentials - either update your username & password in the config file, or if you don't want to leave them in plaintext on your harddrive, supply them some other way via `--username <username> --password <password>` on each run of the script
+4. chase credentials - If you want the script to run automatically without any manual intervention, then update your username & password in the config file.
+If you don't want to leave them in plaintext on your hard-drive, then there are two alternatives:  run the script with `--nocred` (which means you'll enter the credentials into the browser window manually), or you can set the `--username <username> --password <password>` command-line-arguments on each run of the script

 5. Email support - If you want to receive email updates from chase-offer-monitor, you need an email account to send the mail from.
 I recommend a free/throwaway mail.com account, but you can use others.
 Update config.yml with your inbox address, and your sender's email, password, smtp\_port, and smtp\_server. (smtp settings configured for mail.com)